-- 1. Encourage the Host Family to comply with guidance and mandates from National, State, Provincial and Local government and public health authorities. - 2.
+- 1. Encourage the Host Family to comply with guidance and mandates from National, State, and Local government and public health authorities. - 2.
 Evaluate whether this impacts any of the Student's plans for upcoming travel or activities and support them as they mitigate any issues - 3.
 Work closely with the Host Family to make sure they have the resources to support the changing situation. - 4.
-Report initial status to District RYE Health & Safety Team, and to Natural Parents and Sponsor District Chair. - 5.
-Monitor Student and Host Family status daily for 15 days and weekly thereafter provided this report can be incorporated into the YEAH database. - 6.
+Report initial status to District RYE Health & Safety Team, and to Natural Parents and Sponsor District Chair.

+- 5. Monitor Student and Host Family status on a daily basis for 15 days and weekly thereafter. - 6.
 Report status and status changes to District RYE Health & Safety Team and Natural Parents and Sponsor District Chair.